code4romania/code4.ro/content/civic-tech-911/index.en.md

 intro:
   title: The tech department of Romania
   content:
     - NGOs are the backbone of public service.
-Whether they are dealing with issues of understaffing, underfinancing and overstretching their struggles impacts us all.
+Whether they are dealing with issues of understaffing, underfinancing and overstretching, their struggles impacts us all.
-    - Wouldn't it be great if every NGOs could have it's own tech department helping it become more efficient, automate time consuming processes and reach out to a wider audience so they can attain their mission better?
+    - Wouldn't it be great if every NGO could have its own tech department helping it become more efficient, automate time consuming processes and reach out to a wider audience so it can attain its mission better?
     - Until every NGO can afford its own full time tech departement, CivicTech 911 is the on call tech department that every NGO in Romania can access.

 menu: